CLM Purposes

 8. Enable Strategic Agility

-CMarkets, regulations, products, and geopolitical conditions change.
+Markets, regulations, products, and geopolitical conditions change.

 Institutions need the ability to adjust client permissions, servicing models, risk responses, and operational rules quickly.